Island Guide

 On the roadside in Pearl Beach, you’ll also see several of new shophouses in the area surrounding the Post Office.
 The Post Office not only does a roaring trade in stamps, but you can also rent a PO Box cheaply if you are staying on the island long term.

+Honda scooter dealership is nearby.
+And a vegan restaurant also opened, to the delight of vegans.
 ‘Everflow’ does some delicious vegetarian food, cold pressed juices and smoothies.
 It’s hidden away, adjacent to a car wash and so isn’t the easiest place to find.
 See their Facebook page for info: https://www.facebook.com/everflowkohchang/ and on the opposite side of the carwash is Royal Cafe, for all your non-vegetarian coffee needs.

-It’s also the place to go to complain when your new internet connection stops working.
+Behind the Post Office you’ll also see the old office for the NT ( National Telecom ) If you need an ADSL / Fibre optic internet connecting, this was the place to visit.
+And also the place to go to complain when your new internet connection stops working.
 Which will happen if you use NT.
 Then you’ll be back every few days for the next month or two until eventually they set a date to fix it.
 By which time you’ve signed up with another , far better, customer friendly and efficient ISP.
 Such as AIS or True.

 Nearby, down this and the adjacent side street, you’ll see several large, modern homes.
-This is one of the few areas on the island where it is still possible to buy a small plot of land with good title deed on which to build a home.
+Pearl Beach is one of the few areas on the island where it is still possible to buy a small plot of land with good title deed on which to build a home.
 It isn’t cheap, figure on 5 Million Baht for a small plot.
 Which is why many of the houses are rather posh (for Koh Chang).
 And it is a convenient location to have a house.
 One of the real estate agent ads amused me by claiming this area was the ‘Beverly Hills of Koh Chang‘.
 There’s still a while to go before that is the case.

 The aging concrete monolith that is ‘Sky Bay’ pub, which was Koh Chang’s top i.e. only, Thai style nightclub, also sits slowly crumbling on the inland side of the road.
 It is now closed and partially obstructed by shophouses which have stood largely empty since being built in 2009.
-Although a couple of years ago one was rented and has openend as ‘The Studio’.
-This cinematic themed guesthouse offers budget rooms and also has a small selection of craft beer for sale.
+Although a couple of years ago one was rented and is still in business as 595 Hostel.

 Opposite is the boutique Keereeta Resort, which was the first boutique resort on Koh Chang and has a couple of dozen very nicely appointed rooms in various designs, but not much English spoken.
 A pity, as the design and layout is nice.
 They also do weekly and monthly rentals.